 Since amla lowers blood sugar levels, people who suffer from low blood sugar (hypoglycemia) are advised not to consume amla .

 Supplementation & Dosage

 Many of the studies above used differing amounts of amla.
 The fact that there are few human studies, most of which are low-quality, makes it impossible to determine a safe and effective dosage for humans.

 Different amla supplements each have capsules of either 500mg or 350mg of amla.

 Mostly amla has been used for hair.
 People have been generally happy with the amla oil as it helped their hair grow back.
 They felt they could achieve a “young and healthy look.”
 The oil is also inexpensive, which people appreciated.

 However, many users did complain about the pungent smell.
 One user noted that the smell was too strong and gave her headaches, which caused her to stop using the product.

-Many use amla supplements as a source of vitamin C. It is a good alternative to other vitamin C supplements as it is allergy-free.
+Many use amla supplements as a source of vitamin C. They say it is a good alternative to other vitamin C supplements as it is claimed to be allergy-free.